polac24/StubKit/README.md

 ```

 To prepare a mock:
-1. create a lazy instance variable for each function of your protocol and initialize its initial value using provided in StubKit `stub` or `niceStub` function
+1. create a lazy instance variable for each function of your protocol and initialize its initial value using provided in StubKit `stub` or `strictStub` function
 2. In a body of a protocol function, call that dedicated variable with all received arguments.
 3. In the test body, you define a spy object that tracks all calls and its arguments